 When preparing your application and design, be mindful of the width (30 inches) and height (60 inches) of our banners and plan accordingly.
 The banner should be able to be seen from a great distance, as well as be pleasing to view personally when the banners are sold at auction.

 Each artist whose application is accepted will be entitled to paint one of the 30” x 60” canvas banners supplied by the Placerville Art on Parade committee.
-Artists are encouraged to use a “Gardens” theme.
+Artists are encouraged to use a “The Sierra Nevada” theme.

 Submissions will not be allowed that include commercial, religious or political advertising.
 Additionally, any design that appears to have a sexual or obscene nature (to be determined by the Placerville Art on Parade committee) will not be considered.
 Please, no wording whatsoever on the banners!
 Also, incomplete applications will not be considered.

 Completely painted and sealed banners must be done and delivered by May 24, 2019

 Is there a great story to go along with your banner?
 We'd love to hear it!
 Write your story and send it to Bill at firstname.lastname@example.org.

 All materials submitted as part of the application will become the property of Placerville Art on Parade and will not be returned to the applicant.
 Please note that incomplete applications will not be considered.
 Placerville Art on Parade does not take responsibility for applications not received.
 Submit your completed application and design to the following address:

 PLACERVILLE ART ON PARADE